BRAiNCHiLD95/WEBDEVProjectsByBKiD/README.md

 3. Fully Responsive Page (from PSD):
    Based on the given PSD, Created a responsive page in HTML5, Bootstrap, and added some custom css and jquery magic!

+4. Fully Functional Website (FrontEnd & BackEnd - PHP based):
+   Based on ArtonCapital's arton tools section.
+A revamp of 3 of those tools using PHP, MySQL, AJAX.
+4th tool was completed using
+   Travelscope by Markus Lerner (https://www.markuslerner.com/#travelscope).
+A completely responsive site made with Bootstrap4, HTML5, CSS3, and jQuery3.1